Gligorije Trlajić: Works

-Trlajić is interesting as a forerunner of Realism and also as an early figure in the migration in reverse which, once Serbian literature had achieved a certain maturity, expatriated many of its most talented intellectuals and scholars over a period of half a century.
+Trlajić is a forerunner of Realism and also an early figure in the migration in reverse which, once Serbian literature had achieved a certain maturity, expatriated many intellectuals and scholars over a period of half a century.

 In 1810, he published a textbook on Civil Law with a comprehensive introduction on the encyclopedia and the history of law, which according to Odessa Professor Viktor Ivanovich Grigorovich, laid the foundations of Russian civil law doctrine.
 Up until that point Russian experts in civil law were mainly educated at specialized professional seminars for private law in Berlin, as well as other foreign universities.
 That same year, he published Mon opinion sur la méthode de traiter l'histoire générale dans cet établissement général.
 He translated the works of Ludwig Heinrich von Nicolai, Christoph Martin Wieland, Mikhail Kheraskov, Jean-Jacques Rousseau, Marcus Aurelius, and François Fénelon's The Adventures of Telemachus.
 He also taught at University of Kharkiv where several of his Serbian compatriots were on the teaching staff of the same academic institution at about the same time such as Teodor Filipović (also known as Božidar Grujović), Sava Petrović, Đorđe Koritar, and Atanasije Stojković.

 Trlajić also wrote a drama entitled Vseljač, ili retki suprug (A Merry Man, or A Unique Spouse); and the beginnings of a modern, reformed Serbian grammar propagated by Vuk Karadžić.